harshabose/interpolation/README.md

 # Header file for k-Nearest Points Average Interpolation Class
-A simple yet powerful data interpolator.
+A powerful and rapid data interpolator.

 interpolate.h is a C++ header file designed to simplify interpolation tasks in scientific computing, game development, or any field requiring numerical methods for data analysis or representation using k-nearest points average interpolation technique.

 ## Motivation